stratosphere/stratosphere.github.io/docs/0.5/general/faq.markdown

 [Stratosphere's Accumulators]({{site.baseurl}}/docs/0.4/programming_guides/java.html#accumulators) work very similar like Hadoop's counters, but are more powerful.

-A distributed cache is not available right now.
-In many cases, operators like [cross]({{site.baseurl/docs/0.4/programming_guides/pmodel.html#operators}}) and the upcoming broadcast variables handle these situations more efficiently.
+Support for a distributed cache will be added in release 0.5.
+In many cases, operators like [cross]({{site.baseurl/docs/0.4/programming_guides/pmodel.html#operators}}) and broadcast variables handle these situations more efficiently.
 </section>

 </section>